 A glossy coat, tidy mane and tail, trimmed hooves, and top physical condition can go a long way to attracting the right person.
-Fetching your bedraggled specimen in from the paddock knee-deep in mud when an interested buyer arrives is not going to impress much.
-You need to present your horse in the same state you would like the new owner to keep it in.
+Fetching your bedraggled specimen in from the paddock knee-deep in mud when an interested buyer arrives, is not going to impress much.
+You need to present your horse in a way that's reflective of the price you're trying to fetch.
 It sets the standard from the get go.
-This is particularly important for later on when you give the asking price, but we’ll get back to that.

 Personally, I find this expression quite silly and irritating.
 Especially when I’m not in the mood for a picture and Mum wants me to smile like it’s Christmas.
 But I think the point here is to make someone look their best in front of the camera.
 Just as a smile can light up a person’s face and capture so much of their personality, so can the right shot of your horse.

 Since Covid and social distancing restrictions, this has never been more important.
 It's the first impression the buyer is going to get and possibly the only one if they can't travel or visit.